Wedding Photography at Fulham Library

 The Fine Art Collection Corridor deep within Fulham Library presents an unusual and stunning backdrop to those all-important wedding portraits.

-With its prime location in the London Borough of Hammersmith and Fulham, it is conveniently situated and easy to get to for you and your guests.
+Its prime location in the London Borough of Hammersmith and Fulham makes it conveniently situated and easy to get to for you and your guests.
 Parson’s Green is the nearest underground station on the District Line.

-This page features images from the marriage of Jenny and David whom I photographed in Autumn 2019.
+This page features images from the Autumnal marriage of Jenny and David.

 Bride Jenny and David pose shortly after I took the previous photo at the end of the corridor.
 I had to ask her to be more serious for this one, and she carried it off beautifully.

-The bridal party arriving on the corner of Fulham Road and Clonmel Road whilst some late guests try to sneak past discreetly.
+The bridal party arrives on the corner of Fulham Road and Clonmel Road whilst some late guests try to sneak past discreetly.

 The wedding guests sitting with the groom standing at the back shortly before the bride’s entrance: A wide shot of the Exhibition Hall, Fulham Library’s wedding space.